brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Or we could stick with two syntaxes - the longer one for the bigger reflection cases where terseness is arguably bad, and the short one for the macro use case where terseness is essential.

+# Proposal

+We propose a code injection mechanism using token sequences.

+The fragment model initially introduced in [@P1717R0] is great for allowing writing code-to-be-injected to actually look like regular C++ code, which has the benefit of being both familiar and being already recognizable to tools like syntax highlighters.
+But the early checking adds complexity to the model and the implementation which makes it harder to use and limits its usefulness.
+Hence, we propose raw token sequences that are unparsed until the point of injection.

+This proposal consists of several pieces:

+* a mechanism to introduce a token sequence (in this paper `@tokens { $balanced-brace-tokens$ }`)
+* two interpolators to add outside context to a token sequence, one for identifiers (`$id`) and one for values (`$eval`)
+* a new disambiguator for splicing a declaration (`declare [: fun :]`)
+* a new metafunction to inject a token sequence (`std::meta::inject`)
+* new metaprogramming facilities for dealing with token sequences:
+    * concatenation
+    * converting a string to a token sequence and a token sequence to a string
+    * splitting a token sequence into a range of tokens
+* hygienic macros would benefit syntactically from:
+    * a mechanism to accept a tokens sequence as a function parameter
+    * a mechanism to inject a token sequence directly as returned by a function (trailing `!`)

 ---
 references:
   - id: P2996R3